replicatedhq/help-center/content/docs/ship/assets/github.md

 {{< linked_headline "Delivering Assets from Private Repositories" >}}

-To deliver an asset from a private github repository, you'll need to install the [Replicated GitHub Application](https://github.com/apps/replicated) into your organization and give it access to the repositories you'd like to deliver.
+To deliver an asset from a private github repository, you'll need to install the [Replicated GitHub Application](https://github.com/apps/replicated) into your organization and give it access to any repositories you'd like to deliver.

 {{< linked_headline "Delivering a Single File" >}}